homow/home-nest-admin-react/README.md

 # HomeNest Admin Panel

-A responsive and modern admin dashboard for the [HomeNest](https://github.com/your-org/home-nest) platform.
+A responsive and modern admin dashboard(persian) for the [HomeNest](https://github.com/your-org/home-nest) project.
 Built with React, TailwindCSS, and Supabase, this panel provides authenticated access and management tools for administrators.

 ---